The Famous WordPress 5-Minute Installation For Non-Techies

 The next step after creating a database name is to create a database user.

-Enter a username (it can be anything you like), then type in and verify your password (aim for a score of “Very Strong” – use the Password Generator tool provided if you want), then click ‘Create User’ to continue …
+Enter a username (it can be anything you like), then enter and verify your password (aim for a score of “Very Strong” – use the Password Generator tool provided if you want), then click ‘Create User’ to continue …

 In our example, the username is user123.